History of Disney Channel: 2001–2006: First animated originals, basic cable refresh, and growing popularity

 On September 30, 2002, Disney Channel introduced a new on-air logo designed by CA Square (using an outline of Mickey Mouse's head as its centerpiece) that would later be adopted by its international sister channels in November 2002, and unveiled a new graphical design to fit the network's new look, as well as an iconic four-note mnemonic jingle composed by Alex Lasarenko.
+The Playhouse Disney block also revised its existing branding and introduced new interstitial series the same day.
 Starting on June 1, 2003, the channel began using a series of bumpers that are still used to this day, although with the updated logo, primarily featuring actors and animated characters from its original programs (and occasionally from Disney's theatrical releases) drawing the channel's logo using a wand (in actuality, a glowstick).
-Dubbed a "Wand ID" by fans, the celebrity introduces themselves by saying their name, the show they are featured on, and end with the line "...and you're watching Disney Channel".
-They then draw the channel's logo and close the bumper by doing and/or saying something humorous, or by simply smiling.
-Playhouse Disney became the only program block introduced in 1997 to remain on Disney Channel by this point (it was later relaunched as Disney Junior in February 2011).
-Around this time, Disney Channel's original series began airing as part of corporate sister ABC's Saturday morning children's program block; most of the shows that began airing on the block in 2006 would remain on the network until September 2011, when it was replaced by the Litton Entertainment-produced block Litton's Weekend Adventure.
+Dubbed a "Wand ID" by fans, the celebrity introduces themselves and the show they are featured on, and says "...and you're watching Disney Channel", then draws the shape of the channel's logo.
+Around this time, Disney Channel's original series began airing as part of corporate sister ABC's Saturday morning children's program block; most of the shows that began airing on the block in 2006 would remain on the network until September 3, 2011, when it was replaced by the Litton Entertainment-produced block Litton's Weekend Adventure.